As we celebrate Irish American Heritage Month, we should remember those who came before and suffered enormously in the New World.

 Many of the indentured workers were treated dreadfully and were often abused and held in hideous conditions

 Little wonder that many tried to escape from their masters.
-Like with African slaves the runaway Irish were pursued and many hunted down.
+The runaway Irish were pursued and many hunted down.
 In addition, many masters took out newspaper ads promising rewards if they were caught.

 Here are some of those advertisements: